resbaz/resbaz2019/sydney/schedule.md

 ## ResBaz Sydney Festival

-12-5pm Tuesday to Thursday.
+12pm-5pm Tuesday to Thursday.
 Registration is free!

 Join us for:
 - talks related to Open Research practices
 - lightning talks and a poster session
-- an introduction to the Carpentries, and to the carpentries stye of learning data and programming skills
+- an introduction to the Carpentries, and to the carpentries style of learning data and programming skills
-- HackyHours and other groups
+- hacky hours and other groups
 - a relaxation and mindfulness space
 - booths and fun research-related activities
 - social activities and many chances to network